abyala/advent-2021-clojure/docs/day04.md

 ```

 Parsing the each board is a little more complex.
 A board is represented by a line of text for each row, where the line
 is a space-separated list of the numbers on the board.
-There should be five rows and 5 columns.
-To parse each line into
+There should be five rows and five columns.
+To parse each line
-five numbers, we will use `re-seq` to return the sequence of numeric strings within the line, and then parse each
+into five numbers, we use `re-seq` to return the sequence of numeric strings within the line, and then parse each
 number using `parse-int`.
 From there, we use doubly-nested `map-indexed` functions to derive the `x` and `y`
 coordinates, which we associate together into one giant map called `:unmarked`.